Skip to main content

 PSY 998: Practical Application in Research II

-In this course, the student carries out and completes a research project on an approved topic related to the student's program of study, and to be carried out in collaboration with a site/project supervisor.
+In this course, the student carries out and completes a research project on an approved applied topic related to the student's program of study, and to be carried out in collaboration with a second reader consistent with accreditation standards.
 Three seminar hours per week.

 Credits: 3.00